Visiting The Compass Points Of Ireland.

 When the weather is really clear it is possible to see the Isle of Man.
 Sadly we didn’t see much at all as it was a drizzly afternoon when we went.
 However, we did see several people bracing the cold sea for a swim, and a hefty crab that had been washed up on the slip way.

-Metalic bronze sculpture representing East, seen at the Compass points of Ireland
+Metalic bronze sculpture representing East, seen when Visiting The Compass points of Ireland

 Burr Point sculpture denoting the Eastern point